Hoover free flights promotion: Public response, repercussions and legal action

-The British public reacted angrily to the fiasco and Hoover's failed marketing attempt.
+The British public reacted angrily to the fiasco.
 One man, David Dixon, claimed that in addition to not receiving airline tickets, the Hoover washing machine he had purchased to obtain a trip to the USA had broken down.
 He claimed that a Hoover technician who had come to fix the machine had said, "If you think buying a washing machine's going to get you two tickets to America, you must be an idiot", which led him to take action against Hoover.

 In 1993, the Hoover Holidays Pressure Group was formed, led by Harry Cichy and Sandy Jack, to protest against the company's broken promises.
 After buying some shares in Hoover's parent company, Maytag, the pressure group went to the Maytag annual general meeting in Newton, Iowa.
 Jack expressed his concerns to the CEO of Maytag, Len Hadley, which made headline news.
 In 1994, Jack took Hoover to court over the free flight promotion.
 The BBC Watchdog programme's investigation of customer complaints about the promotion brought the matter to even wider public attention.

 A number of Hoover executives lost their jobs as a result of the fiasco, including William Foust, the managing director and president of Hoover; Brian Webb, vice-president of marketing; and Michael Gilbey, director of marketing services.
-Despite the European division of the company being sold to Candy in 1995, lawsuits concerning the fiasco continued into 1998.
+Despite the sale of the European division of the company to Candy in 1995, lawsuits concerning the fiasco continued into 1998.